ocupop/dart4web/src/_tutorials/using-polymer.md

 title: "Use Polymer Elements"
 description: "Use a Polymer element, such as a material design button or menu, in any Dart web app."

-nextpage:
-  url: /tutorials/futures
-  title: "Asynchronous Programming: Futures"
 prevpage:
-  url: /tutorials/shared-pkgs
+  url: /tutorials/fetch-data
-  title: "Install Shared Packages"
+  title: "Fetch Data Dynamically"

 points:
   - Use Polymer elements in any Dart web app.
   - Bind Dart data to Polymer elements using a custom container.

-has-permalinks: true
-tutorial:
-  id: polymer/use-paper-elements

 header:
   css: ["styles.css"]